qhoekman/react-moonblast/README.md

 # Moonblast

-Personal components showcase using `react-tailwind` for theming.
+Personal components showcase using `react-tailwhip` for theming.